mooncollin/Game-Server-Hosting/README.md

 * Minecraft

 Since this project was mainly created for hosting Minecraft servers, some of the general implementation is geared towards Minecraft server functionality/requirements.
-The server abstraction is not fully complete, but one can still create their own types of game servers by inheriting certain interfaces and creating new tables in their database for their own needs.
+The server abstraction is not fully complete, but one can still create their own types of game servers by inheriting classes and creating new tables in their database for their own needs.
 Ability to load code to handle new games at run-time is being researched.

 Current dependencies:
 * Tomcat 8/9 (http://tomcat.apache.org/): This is used both as a platform to run the applications and as a library dependency for http/web socket programming.